This is the back story to the workbook Practical Lean Leadership.

 Other books try to merge Lean leadership with traditional leadership and organizational behavior concepts and practices that were designed to correct problems in conventionally managed organizations.
 In my view, this is a big mistake because merging these together confuses, rather than clarifies Lean leadership.

-It is noteworthy that the most successful Lean practitioners rarely, if every, sought solutions to leadership problems outside the realm of Lean practice.
-In other words, they did not see traditional leadership and organizational behavior concepts and practices as useful or helpful.
+It is noteworthy that the most successful Lean practitioners rarely, if ever, sought solutions to leadership problems outside the realm of Lean practice.
+In other words, they did not see traditional leadership, organizational behavior, or change management concepts and practices as useful or helpful.
 Practical Lean Leadership avoids this problem completely.